 There is a Keirunga Gardens Care Group that has been established, made up of a number of local residents.
+This group is open to all members of the community with an interest in Keirunga Gardens.
 Council will recognise this group, and encourage their active participation in the ongoing management, maintenance, development and monitoring of the Gardens.